The 5 Best POS Systems for Restaurants in 2024

 Card processing fees 1.99% + 25¢-2.89% + 25¢

-It’s well-suited to new restaurants, since its starting plan is free, and includes a terminal, customer display, stand, receipt printer and cash drawer.
+SpotOn is well-suited to new restaurants, since its starting plan is free, and includes a terminal, customer display, stand, receipt printer, and cash drawer.
 All you’ll have to pay is the 2.89% + 25¢ card processing fee, which goes down to 1.99% + 25¢ once you upgrade to one of SpotOn’s paid plans.

 However, SpotOn doesn’t offer as wide a range of POS hardware and accessories as competitors, so if you want all your equipment bases covered, you’re better off with a provider like Clover or Square.

 Where the system really shines is with its staff management tools.
 It’s got automatic tip sharing, labor vs revenue assessments, and centralized payroll administration.
+These types of features aren’t part of most POS systems and allow for better oversight of expenses and revenue across your business.
 Unfortunately, these features aren’t all available on the free plan, but all of SpotOn’s features can be added as add-ons (for a fee) to any plan.

-On the customer side, SpotOn has a customizable customer facing screen, and optional marketing tools, such as email marketing, discount code and gift card creation, and a loyalty plan builder.
+On the customer side, SpotOn has a customizable customer-facing screen, and optional marketing tools, such as email marketing, discount code and gift card creation, and a loyalty plan builder.
+It’s on par with Lightspeed and Square when it comes to customer engagement tools.

 The software also has an automatic offline functionality, which means none of your data will be lost if your connection is.